muhammadmueenarif/JS-Array-Methods/readme.txt

 written and after : false result is written. we can reverse the sort order it by reversing the condition.

 console.log('sorted students are:', students);

+next is reverse method. it reverses the array. it changes the given array and store new reversed array.